 Hypertext Magazine opened its virtual doors in 2010.
-Our editors live all over the United States – from Chicago to Boston to Los Angeles (even Dallas, Texas…which is, technically, still part of the United States.
-Right, CLW?).
+Our editors live all over the United States – from Chicago to Boston to Los Angeles to Dallas.
 We think of ourselves as small but scrappy as hell (but we think a lot of things that may or may not be true).
 Most of our editors cut their fictional teeth in the Columbia College Chicago Fiction Writing Department, nurtured by dedicated professors and an innovative teaching approach – an approach that celebrates diverse voices and caters to alternative learning styles – developed by John Schultz (Story Workshop®).

 Here are a few writers and artists you can find in our magazine: